 Sanborn Regional Middle School

-- Sanborn Regional Middle School's student population of 397 students has grown by 5% over five school years.
+- Sanborn Regional Middle School's student population of 335 students has declined by 11% over five school years.

 |Grades Offered||Grades 6-8|